raj23manj/springBoot/jokesapp/README.md

     * Note: when objects are immutable, assiging creates a new object of that type in the heap

     * by passing a copy of the objects
-    * by using a iterator
+    * by using a iterator, extending iterable class and calling iterator on the object itself. not advisible
     * using collections.unmodifyablemap => best solutions

     * all primitive types and string are immutable, hence returning them is no a problem